aws/aws-cdk/CONTRIBUTING.md

    All external dependencies will be installed and internal deps will be cross-linked.

-#### buildup
+### buildup/builddown

-If you only want to work on a subset of the repo, you can use the `buildup` script to build only a single package and all it's dependencies.
+If you only want to work on a subset of the repo, you can use `scripts/buildup` and `scripts/builddown` to build a package and all it's dependencies (up) or dependents (down).

-1. Run `./install.sh` from the root to make sure all modules are installed.
+Make sure to run `./install.sh` from the root to make sure all modules are installed.

-2. It is useful to add `./scripts` to your PATH.
+It is useful to add the `./scripts` directory to your PATH.

 Then, change the working directory to any package in the repo and run:

-    buildup
+    buildup # will also build all dependencies

+Or:

+    builddown # will also build all consumers

 ### Development Iteration